Y0Coss/docs-fork/pages/web_cloud/web_hosting/faq-web_hosting/guide.en-gb.md

 > [!success]
 >
-> To help you configure your web hosting plan, please refer to the *Getting started* and *Configuring a Personal, Professional or Performance web hosting plan* web hosting plans sections of [this page](/products/web-cloud-hosting).
+> To help you configure your web hosting plan, please refer to the sections *Getting started* and *Configuring a Personal, Professional or Performance web hosting plan* of [this page](/products/web-cloud-hosting).

 ///

-/// details | I forget the password for accessing the account my web hosting plan is on.
+/// details | I forgot the password for accessing the account my web hosting plan is on.
 What should I do?

-If you forget your OVHcloud NIC handle, or the password associated with it, follow these steps:
+To retrieve your OVHcloud NIC handle or the password associated with it, follow these steps:

 1. Go to the [interface for connecting to the OVHcloud Control Panel](/links/manager).
-2. Click on the `Forgotten your username or password?`{.action} link under the login window.
+2. Click on the `Forgotten your username or password?`{.action} link under the `Login`{.action} button.
 3. Enter your OVHcloud NIC handle (e.g. **aa00000-ovh**) or contact email address associated with your OVHcloud NIC handle.
 4. Then click the `Send`{.action} button.